 J.J.
-Garcia–Luna-Aceves received the B.S. degree in Electrical Engineering from the Universidad Iberoamericana, Mexico City, Mexico in 1977; and the M.S. and Ph.D. degrees in Electrical Engineering from the University of Hawaii at Manoa, Honolulu, HI in 1980 and 1983, respectively.
-He is a Distinguished Professor of Computer Science and Engineering at the University of California, Santa Cruz (UCSC).
-He has been a Principal Scientist at the Palo Alto Research Center (PARC), a Center Director at SRI International (SRI), a Visiting Professor at Sun Laboratories, and a Principal of Protocol Design at Nokia.
+Garcia–Luna–Acevesreceived the B.S. degree in Electrical Engineering from the Universidad Iberoamericana, Mexico City, Mexico in 1977; and the M.S. and Ph.D. degrees in Electrical Engineering from the University of Hawaii at Manoa, Honolulu, HI in 1980 and 1983, respectively.
+He is Professor of Electrical and Computer Engineering at the University of Toronto, and Distinguished Professor Emeritus at the University of California, Santa Cruz (UCSC).
+His research focuses on algorithms, protocols, and architectures for computer communication.

 Dr. Garcia–Luna–Aceves is a Life Fellow of the IEEE; was elected a Corresponding Member of the Mexican Academy of Sciences in 2013; and is a Fellow of the Association for Computing Machinery (ACM), the American Association for the Advancement of Science (AAAS), the Asia-Pacific Artificial Intelligence Association (AAIA), and the National Academy of Inventors (NAI).
 He received the 2017 George E. Pake Golden Oak Award from PARC, the 2016 IEEE MILCOM Technical Achievement Award, the 2012 IEEE Communications Society Ad Hoc and Sensor Networks Technical Committee (AHSN TC) Technical Recognition Award, and the 2011 IEEE Computer Society Technical Achievement Award.